Hansade2005/pixel-pilot/docs/advanced-features.md

 ## Conclusion

-Pixel Pilot's advanced features provide enterprise-grade capabilities while maintaining the simplicity and speed of AI-assisted development.
+PiPilot's advanced features provide enterprise-grade capabilities while maintaining the simplicity and speed of AI-assisted development.
 By leveraging these sophisticated tools, developers can build complex, scalable, and secure applications with unprecedented efficiency.

 **Key Takeaways**:
 - **AI as a Partner**: Advanced AI capabilities augment rather than replace developer expertise